earthgecko/skyline/docs/algorithms/custom-algorithms.rst

 documentation **thoroughly** and **understand the layout** in the example algorithms.
 This will save you time if you do it properly from the beginning.

-Custom algorithms are currently implemented in analyzer, analyzer_batch and mirage (at some point they may be added to crucible), they are not yet consumed in boundary and probably will not unless there is a good use case for them to be added.
+Custom algorithms are currently only implemented in analyzer (also covers analyzer_batch), crucible and mirage.

 To implement a custom algorithm, you need to define it in :mod:`settings.CUSTOM_ALGORITHMS` and add the Python source custom algorithm